Key Strategic Policy Themes for Mission Turkey’s Grants Program

 For instructions on how to obtain a DUNS number, NCAGE code, and register with www.SAM.gov, check the “Additional Resources” section of this page and the full Notice of Funding Opportunity document.

 All applications must be submitted by e-mail to GrantsTurkey@state.gov by the deadline of June 18, 2021 at 17:00 Turkey time.

 - Please do not send applications via cloud transfer systems.

-- Do not send e-mail with win.rar and win.zip attachments.
+- Do not send an e-mail with win.rar and win.zip attachments.

 - The Embassy’s e-mail system has a 25 MB limitation.
 Any e-mail which exceeds 25 MB may not be delivered.
 Should your application package exceed 25 MB, consider sending it in several smaller e-mails.

 - All applicants will receive an automatically sent confirmation e-mail.
 Please check your spam/junk mailbox and make sure you have received the confirmation e-mail.
 If you do not receive it, this means we did not receive your application.

 - Applications received after the deadline of June 18, 2021 at 17:00 Turkey time will be considered ineligible.